NostalgiaNinja/ChaoModding_Docs/docs/AccessoryModding.md

 Add a folder in your mod directory called "gd_PC", and inside that folder, add another directory called "PRS".
 Inside the "PRS" folder, add your `.PAK` texture files.

 Save your "mod.ini" file and test your mod!

+## Troubleshooting:

+If you have any issues with any of the mod creation process, check the [Troubleshooting page](troubleshooting.md) to see if your problem is mentioned.
+If you have other issues with the mod creation process, ask around in the Chao Island Discord.
+If the issue is of importance to note, it will be added to the documentation after being mentioned.